ryanquinnnelson/CMU-11685-Face-Classification-Verification-using-Deep-Learning/README.md

 2. Activate an environment that contains torch, torchvision, pandas, numpy, and PIL.
 I used `pytorch_latest_p37` environment as part of the Deep Learning AMI for AWS EC2 instances.

 3. Define each configuration file as desired.
 Configuration file options are listed below.
+See configuration file "config_resnet34_r52.txt" as example.

 4. If your instance has a mountable storage drive `/dev/nvme1n1`, execute the bash script to mount the drive and change permissions to allow the user to write to directories inside the drive.